 - Moderate to severe pain, with effects lasting up to 3 days

-To demonstrate how dangerous fentanyl can be, hospitals use very strict protocols each time a patient needs a fentanyl patch replaced.
+To demonstrate how dangerous this substance can be, hospitals use very strict protocols each time a patient needs a fentanyl patch replaced.
 The process typically requires two nurses, so that one can watch the other dispose of the patch in a closed container.
 Both nurses are also required to wear protective gloves, as even a used patch can have dangerous effects upon skin contact.

 However, as with other prescription opioids, people started to abuse Fentanyl for recreational purposes.
 Eventually, Fentanyl started to get illegally imported into the U.S. from China and Mexico.

-Recently, there has been an alarming number of overdoses caused by accidental Fentanyl use.
+Recently, there has been an alarming number of overdoses caused by accidental use.
 This happens when someone takes what they think is one drug, but it is actually either pure Fentanyl or Fentanyl mixed with any number of substances.
-According to the CDC, most cases involving the misuse of Fentanyl can be traced to illegally made Fentanyl.
+According to the CDC, most cases involving the misuse can be traced to illegally made Fentanyl.

 China, the primary source of illegal Fentanyl in the U.S., manufactures and ships the opioid drug in powder form.
 This is especially terrifying, considering that the Drug Enforcement Administration says that even a dose as low as 2 milligrams can already be fatal.